Trump's tweet supporting Luther Strange deleted after primary runoff

 - Trump's post congratulating Moore, remained visible on his Twitter account

-(CNN)President Donald Trump's most recent tweets urging Alabamans to vote for Sen. Luther Strange disappeared from his verified Twitter account Tuesday night, after the candidate was projected to lose the Republican primary runoff for a Senate seat.
+(CNN)President Donald Trump's most recent tweets urging Alabamians to vote for Sen. Luther Strange disappeared from his verified Twitter account Tuesday night after the candidate was projected to lose the Republican primary runoff for a Senate seat.

 Three recent Trump tweets about Strange were deleted Tuesday night, according to ProPublica, which tracks deleted tweets.